Building a pipeline with innovative medicines at the core

 - Completed enrollment in August 2019

-- Time to four-component major adverse cardiovascular events (MACEs), including cardiovascular death, nonfatal myocardial infarction, nonfatal stroke, or coronary revascularization
+- Time to first occurrence of any component of the major adverse cardiovascular event composite of cardiovascular death, nonfatal myocardial infarction, nonfatal stroke, or coronary revascularization.

 Next Gen ACLYi - Investigational Stage